zantoshi/forumstr/README.md

 ## Forumstr: A Proof of Concept Forum Built Over nostr

 ### Problem
-In addition to all of the problems outlined in the (original nostr spec)[https://github.com/nostr-protocol/nostr], we can now allow users to self-select and discovery new communities similar to reddit, phpBB, or vBulletin; accommodating a new social app type that users love: Forums.
+In addition to all of the problems outlined in the [original nostr spec](https://github.com/nostr-protocol/nostr), we can now allow users to self-select and discovery new communities similar to reddit, phpBB, or vBulletin; accommodating a new social app type that users love: Forums.

 ### Vision
 We can rebuild the internet that was in my opinion great and solve a lot of the old problems that existed with these forums.